apike/allenpike.com/_posts/2021-03-31-omnifocus-workflow.markdown

 ## Projects

-David Allen defines a project as anything that takes multiple steps, and which you will will complete in the next 12 months.
+David Allen defines a project as anything that takes multiple steps, and which you will complete in the next 12 months.
 That’s cool, but I find it a huge distraction trying to organize my OmniFocus Projects that way.
 Creating hordes of Projects with 3 items in each is too much work for me, and it’s a pain trying to clean up my inbox when I have a horde of Projects set up that are weirdly worded because I wanted them all to be actionable and completable.

 <a href="/images/2021/omnifocus-projects.jpg"><img src="/images/2021/omnifocus-projects.jpg"></a>